SrinivasSubra/GETS/README.md

 # GETS
-GETS: a Genomic Tree based Sparse solver
+GETS: a Genomic Tree based Sparse solver.
 Written by Srinivas Subramanian and Tim Davis.

 Refer to the article "A genomic tree based sparse solver"